Jonathan Goossen, PhD, MA, BA, BCM

 BCM (Bethany College)

-My teaching and research interests centre on the literature of the English Renaissance, especially the drama of Shakespeare and his fiery friend, Ben Jonson.
-An interest in them, though, invites a secondary one in the philosophy and literature of the ancient world.
+My teaching and research centre on the literature of the English Renaissance, especially the drama of Shakespeare and his fiery friend, Ben Jonson.
+An interest in these things also invites a secondary one in the philosophy and literature of the ancient world.
 Most of my writing to date has treated the relationship of Aristotle’s Poetics to Shakespeare’s and Jonson’s comedies.
 I am particularly intrigued by classical and Renaissance literary theorists’ insistence on the unity of literature’s moral and emotional effect.
 Their apparently simple dictum that literature “teaches and delights” belies a sophisticated understanding of the effect of language, plot, and character upon the soul.
+In addition, I have recently begun a study of Janet Lewis’s use of tragedy in her three-novel series, Cases of Circumstantial Evidence.
 In these and my other pursuits, I try, with the help of God, my wife, and children, to be good.

 Recent Conference Presentations